henryiii/validate-pyproject-schema-store/README.md

 ## Developing

-This project uses `hatch`.
+This project uses `hatch>=1.10`.
 You can run the sync script by running:

 ```bash
 hatch run tools/sync.py